mmore500/waves/index.md

 # Call for Participants

-We are looking to at least eight early-career participants (including undergraduate students) for a ten-week, funded, full-time, fully-remote software development workshop during the summer of 2021.
+We are looking to recruit at least eight early-career participants (including undergraduate students) for a ten-week, funded, full-time, fully-remote software development workshop during the summer of 2021.

 The goal of the workshop is four-fold:
 1. to help participants advance their careers by skillbuilding through hands-on C++ and/or JavaScript software development in an academic setting,